Did You Know? |

 enterprise and the government.

 - Generally the major accepted types of auctions include Ascending-bid (English or Japanese), Descending-bid (Dutch), Sealed-bid, and Vickery.
+These formats are foundational in auction theory and are used in various real-world applications,

 - The English auction, an open-outcry ascending dynamic auction, is the most common type of auction and probably the most familiar.